Skip to content

 7. Confirm saving

-The modal will close and the table will automatically update showing the new flow bin.
+The modal will close and the table will automatically update showing the new flow bin configured.

 1. Find the flow bin